UCL/ucl_software_carpentry/git/git_instructions.md

 This course will use the `git` version control system, but much of what you learn will be valid with other version control tools you may encounter, including subversion (`svn`) and mercurial (`hg`).

 This version of the content assumes you will interact with Git through the Git command line.
-There is an alternative version of the content which uses the GitHub Windows and Mac clients [here](git_gui_instructions.md).

 In this course, we will use, as an example, the development of a few text files containing a description of a topic of your choice.
 This could be your research, a hobby of yours, or something else.
 In the end, we will show you how to display the content of these files as a very simple website.
 The text files we create will use a simple "wiki" markup style called [markdown](http://daringfireball.net/projects/markdown/basics) to show formatting.
 This is the convention used in this file, too.
 You can view the content of this file in the way Markdown renders it by looking on the [web](https://github.com/UCL/ucl_software_carpentry/blob/master/git/git_instructions.md), and see compare the [raw text](https://raw.github.com/UCL/ucl_software_carpentry/master/git/git_instructions.md).